postgrespro/pg_pathman/README.md

                        partitions_count INTEGER,
                        partition_name TEXT DEFAULT NULL)
 ```
 Performs HASH partitioning for `relation` by integer key `attribute`.
 The `partitions_count` parameter specifies the number of partitions to create; it cannot be changed afterwards.
 If `partition_data` is `true` then all the data will be automatically copied from the parent table to partitions.
 Note that data migration may took a while to finish and the table will be locked until transaction commits.
-See `partition_data_concurrent()` for a lock-free way to migrate data.
+See `partition_table_concurrently()` for a lock-free way to migrate data.

 ```plpgsql
 create_range_partitions(relation       REGCLASS,